GroceriStar/pdf-export-component/README.md

 - [ ] update our components in a way so we can actually be free from similar files with similar names.

+- [ ] i don't like this name - render lists.
+it should be something simple and better for it.

 example how i use list: